 the state – more arguments are sure to stir.

-Recently, the Florida House Criminal Justice Subcommittee passed HB 163
+Recently, the Florida House Criminal Justice Subcommittee passed HB 163 with an

-working in other states could be adopted there.
+states could be adopted there.

-Additionally, in order to openly carry a firearm in public places, a gun
+Additionally, in order to openly carry a firearm in public places, a gun owner would

-danger, and will ultimately put innocent bystanders at risk of being shot.
+and will ultimately put innocent bystanders at risk of being shot.